Cool flame: Parameters

 The spectra of cool flames consist of several bands and are dominated by the blue and violet ones – thus the flame usually appears pale blue.
 The blue component originates from the excited state of formaldehyde (CH_{2}O*) which is formed via chemical reactions in the flame:

 A cool flame does not start instantaneously after the threshold pressure and temperature are applied, but has an induction time.
 The induction time shortens and the glow intensity increases with increasing pressure.
 With increasing temperature, the intensity may decrease because of the disappearance of peroxy radicals required for the above glow reactions.

-Self-sustained, stable cool flames have been established by adding ozone into oxidizer stream.
+Self-sustained, stable cool diffusion flames have been established by adding ozone into oxidizer stream.